gregoryshoniwa/voice-agent/README.md

 ### System Prompt (Batsi Personality)

-The agent uses a built-in system prompt that gives it the personality of **Batsi** - a helpful Zimbabwean banking support agent for Steward Bank.
+The agent uses a built-in system prompt that gives it the personality of **Batsi** - a helpful Zimbabwean banking support agent for TN CyberTech Bank.
 This prompt includes:

 - Personality traits (smart, approachable, empathetic)
-- Knowledge of Steward Bank services
+- Knowledge of TN CyberTech Bank services
 - Zimbabwean cultural context
 - Professional tone guidelines
 - Safety guardrails